Forward-backward asymmetry of Drell-Yan lepton pairs in pp collisions at sqrt(s) = 7 TeV: Abstract

 The total experimental systematic uncertainty does not include the PDF or $\alpha_s$ uncertainties.
 To determine these, we follow the recommendation of the PDF4LHC working group~\cite{Alekhin:2011sk,Botje:2011sn}.
 At the NLO level, the recommendation is to reweight a sample generated with the CT10 PDF set~\cite{PhysRevD.78.013004,PhysRevD.82.074024} to obtain samples that mimic the NNPDF2.1~\cite{Ball:2010de} and MSTW2008~\cite{Martin:2009iq} PDFs.
 The internal degrees of freedom of each PDF set are varied.
 Samples corresponding to different $\alpha_s(M_Z)$ assumptions are obtained in a similar manner.
 The value of $A_\mathrm{FB}$ is calculated in each $M$-$|y|$ bin for each variation.
 The resulting variations in $A_\mathrm{FB}$ are combined to obtain the PDF uncertainty, following the PDF4LHC prescription.
 The largest uncertainty is found to be 0.012.

-The measured and expected raw $A_\mathrm{FB}$ values, plotted versus $M$ in each $|y|$ bin, are shown in Fig.~\ref{fig:AFB_raw_muon} for the dimuon channel and in Fig.~\ref{fig:AFB_raw_electron} for the dielectron channel.
-The raw $A_\mathrm{FB}$ distributions are calculated using background-subtracted data and are not unfolded for detector effects and FSR.
-They represent independent measurements with independent experimental systematic effects.
-The unfolded and combined $A_\mathrm{FB}$ distributions at the Born level are displayed in Fig.~\ref{fig:AFB_combined_Born}.
-The reversal of sign near the \cPZ\ peak is due to the change of sign of the \cPZ-$\gamma^*$ interference term.
+The unfolded AFB distributions at the Born level for the dimuon and dielectron channels are shown in Fig.~\ref{fig:AFB_electron_muon}.
+The measurements in the two channels agree well with each other.
+The unfolded and combined $A_\mathrm{FB}$ distributions at the Born level are displayed in Fig.~\ref{fig:AFB_combined_Born} and Table~\ref{tab:table1}.
 All these distributions are in agreement with the SM expectations and there is no indication of non-SM physics.
+The reversal of the sign of $A_\mathrm{FB}$ near the \cPZ\ peak is due to the change of sign of the \cPZ-$\gamma^*$ interference term.
+The asymmetry is already evident at the raw level, before unfolding, and the bins that are most affected by unfolding are those just below and just above the \cPZ\ peak.
+Table~\ref{tab:table1} also shows the difference of the unfolded and raw asymmetries in each bin.
+Table~\ref{tab:table2} shows the estimated systematic uncertainties in each rapidity bin for the mass bin around the Z peak.

 In summary, we have presented a measurement of the forward-backward asymmetry $A_\mathrm{FB}$ for opposite-charge lepton pairs produced via an intermediate Z/$\gamma^*$ at $\sqrt{s}$ = 7\TeV in the CMS experiment, based on a sample of pp collisions corresponding to an integrated luminosity of 5\fbinv.
-The asymmetry is studied as a function of the dilepton rapidity and the dilepton mass $M$ for $M> 40\GeV.$ The raw asymmetries for both dimuons and dielectrons and the unfolded and combined measurement at the Born level are presented.
-We find both the raw and the unfolded $A_\mathrm{FB}$ distributions to be consistent with the standard model predictions.
+The asymmetry is studied as a function of the dilepton rapidity and the dilepton mass $M$ for $M> 40\GeV.$ The unfolded and combined measurements at the Born level are presented.
+We find the $A_\mathrm{FB}$ distributions to be consistent with the standard model predictions.
 The $A_\mathrm{FB}$ measurement in the dimuon channel and the combination of the two channels are the first such results obtained at a hadron collider.